Thorstein Helstad

-Thorstein Helstad (born 28 April 1977) is a Norwegian former professional footballer who played as a forward.
+Thorstein Helstad (born 28 April 1977) is a Norwegian former professional footballer who played as a centre-forward.
+Helstad is currently 1.87m (6 ft 2 inches) tall.

 Career

-Helstad was born in Hamar, and started his career in his local club FL Fart where he at age 16 scored two goals against Løten in 1993 that made the team win promotion to 3. divisjon.
+Helstad was born in Hamar, Norway and started his career in his local club FL Fart where he at age 16 scored two goals against Løten in 1993 that made the team win promotion to Norwegian Third Division.
 He transferred to the local Norwegian First Division side HamKam, at the age of 18, and played for the club between 1995 and 1997.
 Helstad joined the Tippeligaen side Brann ahead of the 1998 season.
 He became one of the biggest stars in the team, and was Tippeliga top scorer in both 2000 and 2001 and won the Kniksen Award as the best striker in 2000.
 Helstad was sold to Austria Wien alongside Raymond Kvisvik, where he won both the Austrian Bundesliga, the Austrian Cup and the Austrian Supercup.
 After scoring 14 goals in 69 matches for the Austrian side, Helstad returned to Norway where he signed a four-year deal with Rosenborg.

-With Steffen Iversen as the preferred striker, Helstad never managed to gain a regular spot in the first squad, but was often used a winger in a 4–3–3 system.
+With Steffen Iversen as the preferred striker, Helstad never managed to gain a regular spot in the first squad, but was often used as a winger in a 4–3–3 system.

 After scoring 24 goals in 58 matches, Helstad returned to Brann in June 2006.
 Since he transferred in the middle of the season he won both gold with Rosenborg and silver with Brann.

 In July 2008, Brann accepted a €2 million bid for Helstad from French club Le Mans, where he was installed as their starting striker.
 Helstad scored 21 goals in 2010–11.

 In June 2011, Helstad made a free transfer move to recently relegated and former Champions League finalist Monaco.

 He announced his retirement from playing in April 2014.